triplecanopy/alongslide/README.md

 # Alongslide

-Alongslide is a layout engine extending Markdown syntax.
+Alongslide is a layout engine extending Markdown syntax for use in Rails-based web applications

 It was developed by [Triple Canopy](http://canopycanopycanopy.com/) as a text-editable yet sophisticated platform for producing long-form reading content on the web.

 Try the demo at [alongslide.com](http://alongslide.com) or [read some theory](http://canopycanopycanopy.com/contents/announcing_alongslide) underlying the project.

+*Copyright 2013-2014 Canopy Canopy Canopy, Inc.*

 ## Dependencies